Apple: Fruit

 The seeds are egg- to pear-shaped and may be colored from light brown or tan to a very dark brown, often with red shades or even purplish-black.
 They may have a blunt or sharp point.
 The five sepals remain attached and stand out from the surface of the apple.

 The size of the fruit varies widely between cultivars, but generally has a diameter between 2.5 and 12 cm.
 The shape is quite variable and may be nearly round, elongated, conical, or short and wide.

 The groundcolor of ripe apples is yellow, green, yellow-green or whitish yellow.
 The overcolor of ripe apples can be orange-red, pink-red, red, purple-red or brown-red.
 The overcolor amount can be 0–100%.
 The skin may be wholly or partly russeted, making it rough and brown.
 The skin is covered in a protective layer of epicuticular wax.
-The skin may also be marked with scattered dots.
-The flesh is generally pale yellowish-white, though it can be pink, yellow or green.
+The skin may be marked with scattered dots.
+The flesh is generally pale yellowish-white, though it can be pink, yellow or green, and rarely black, purple or pearl.

 Apples can have any amount of overcolor, a darker tint over a pale groundcolor.